 #1 The need for Async

 The speaker talks about network transports, how they are used, and their impact on systems.
-The use of processor and parallel programming also has their place in the article, i.e. we learn how the use of style libraries and streaming processing harmonises with the dream of stability and the lowest latency in systems.
+The use of processors and parallel programming also has their place in the article, i.e., we learn how the use of style libraries and streaming processing harmonizes with the dream of stability and the lowest latency in systems.
 He also gives details of socket selector implementation in operating systems and past C10K problems.
 Finally, he shows how implementations have changed.

 #2 Pure Functional Database Programming with Fixpoint Types

 Rob Norris’s topic at the Scala World conference in 2016 was recursive structures, i.e., file systems and trees.
 Recursive structures are readily available in functional languages, but many operations are pretty problematic and result in multiple errors.
 Rob takes on the challenge of explaining how to use fixpoint types and how Fix and Cofree will automatically show.
 He covers traversable functors and covariants in detail and reveals how to manipulate database programs the same as data.

 He gives a general look at recursive types and recursive programs.
 Rob Norris also emphasizes the simplicity of functional programming.
 His main goal was to show the audience how to gain an intuition for recursive types and courage, which will allow them to exemplify a bit of creativity and non-obvious coding.
 The speaker also introduced us to the topic of Doobie, which is a functional JDBC layer for Scala.
 He highlights overcoming fears in the name of innovation and the development of programming.
 This lecture is aimed directly at people who know the entire area of functional programming in Scala.

 #3 The New Collections Library for Scala 2.13 and Dotty